mozilla/irlpodcast/content/episodes/2019-02-04-S04E05-the-surveillance-economy.md

     **Speaker 3:** Dear Abby.
 I think my friend the Internet is spying on me.
 I share everything with her.
 She knows what I like and don’t like.
 What I buy and where I shop.
 Where I’ve been and where I want to go.
 Who I might vote for and what issues I believe in.
 Everything.
 It turns out, my friend the Internet is taking my information and sharing it with other friends.
 They even pay her for it!
 It sucks because she is a huge part of my life.
 But it’s like she’s spying on me!
 What do I do?
 Signed, it’s Complicated.

-    **Jeanne Phillips:** To It's Complicated,
-    A close friend does not disclose the private chats that you're having.
-You can't trust a person like this.You can't take back what's out there.
+    **Jeanne Phillips:** To It's Complicated, A close friend does not disclose the private chats that you're having.
+You can't trust a person like this.
+You can't take back what's out there.
 A person who mistreats you isn't a friend.
 Somebody who uses you is not a friend.
 In the future, be careful what you reveal to this so-called friend, who doesn't seem like much a friend to me at all.

-    **Manoush Z.:* Dear Abby’s tough love makes it obvious: on the internet, we let tech companies get away with more bad behavior than we’d ever let our real life friends get away with.
+    **Manoush Z.:** Dear Abby’s tough love makes it obvious: on the internet, we let tech companies get away with more bad behavior than we’d ever let our real life friends get away with.
 The Big Tech companies especially - like Google, Facebook, Amazon and so on.And the relationships we all have with these companies have fueled an entire digital economy.
 An economy where companies watch everything we say and do, and then turn that knowledge into profit.
 This online data economy is so pervasive - and so lucrative - that author Shoshana Zuboff has coined a new word for it: Surveillance Capitalism.

     In a moment, Shoshana explains what Surveillance Capitalism is and how it is shaping, and modifying our online and offline behavior.
 And then, we’ll explore if we should cut ties with these companies… or if we even could cut those ties if we wanted to.